 Water related disputes are a core specialism.
 Gaynor is the first port of call for one of the largest national water utility companies in the UK.
-She has extensive experience in disputes arising out of the design and construction of wastewater treatment and desalination plants, along with those arising under the Water Industry Act 1991 and associated legislation, including matters arising out of the exit from the non-household retail market.
+She has extensive experience in disputes arising under the Water Industry Act 1991 and associated legislation, including matters arising out of the exit from the non-household retail market.
 She also has extensive experience in relation to water system design and commissioning issues, including legionella, pseudomonas aeruginosa and NTMs in commercial and healthcare settings.

 Gaynor’s UK and international energy practice focuses on both upstream and downstream disputes, including matters arising out of new technologies.
 She is regularly instructed by professional indemnity insurers in claims against Architects and engineers.